denzelrenner/LIFE4136-Group1-Rotation2/README.md

 run ~/path/to/python/script/tetraploid_domain_highlight.py
 ```

-NOTE: If you are using too much RAM on your machine the whole protein may be coloured white or only a few areas of your protein may be coloured by electrostatic potential.
+NOTE: Regarding the images showing the protein coloured by electrostatic potential, if you are using too much RAM on your machine the whole protein may be coloured white or only a few areas of your protein may be coloured by electrostatic potential.
 If that occurs close all other running applications on your device and rereun the steps, or restart your device and rereun the steps.

 ### g46214 Diploids